cecileledizes/ITIDES-3D/README.md

 # ITIDES-3D

 ## Description
 This program is BEM solver for internal tide generation by three-dimensional isolated seamounts.
+For now, the code only supports constant stratification, but the version for vertically-varying stratification is currently being validated.

 ### Getting started
 #### Dependencies